Bittrees-Technology/bittrees-research-brgov-contract/contract/README.md

 5. `npx hardhat verify --network {network-name} {proxy-contract-address} --constructor-args deployments/{contract-name}-proxy-args.ts` <- verify the proxy contract code on appropriate block explorers for the network

-running the deployment script will output a json file in `deployments/bnote-deployment-{network-name}.json` proxy-args.ts can be updated (if necessary for testing) by grabbing the proxyArgs from the deployment json file
+running the deployment script will output a json file in `deployments/bnote-deployment-{network-name}.json` bnote-proxy-args.ts can be updated (if necessary for testing) by grabbing the proxyArgs from the deployment json file

 # Contract Configuration & Handover steps: